Continuous Violence Against the Family

 Lawyer for Continuous Family Violence in Williamson County, Texas

-Contact Law Office of Price & Wiggins, P.C. to start your defense plan today.
+Contact Law Office of Michael J. Price, P.C. to start your defense plan today.
 Michael J. Price is an aggressive attorney in the courtroom, but compassionate with clients.
 With his years of experience, he knows the best course of actions for these types of cases.
 He can apply our skills and knowledge to create a sturdy defense specially for your case.

 You can call us at (512) 354-1880 to set up a case consultation.
-Law Office of Price & Wiggins, P.C. accepts clients throughout the greater Georgetown area including Killeen, Belton, Harker Heights, Temple, Hutto and Taylor.
+Law Office of Michael J. Price, P.C. accepts clients throughout the greater Georgetown area including Killeen, Belton, Harker Heights, Temple, Hutto and Taylor.

 This article was last updated on December 4, 2019.